mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 </script>
 ```

 This overrides the `type` on the `<script>` tag, which prevents the JavaScript engine from parsing the contents of the `<script>` tag.
-This allows us, or a framework such as Angular 1.x, to fetch the contents of the script tag and use it as some form of HTML template.
+This allows us, or a framework such as AngularJS, to fetch the contents of the script tag and use it as some form of HTML template.

 Web Components introduced something similar to this idea, called the `<template>`: